Photo credit: Calen Rayne

 Join author and teacher Andrew Harvey on a virtual pilgrimage in honor of Lord Shiva to some of the great temple sites and spiritual power places of South India.
 This virtual pilgrimage is the second of our Summer Trilogy examining the radical transformation of relationships in our time – specifically an exploration into the relationship between our Divine and human self.

-We will take a magical journey in the footsteps of the great mystics Ramana Maharshi and Sri Aurobindo whose lives were dedicated to and paved the way for the birth of the new human where all forms of gender and relationship are united into a higher synthesis.
+We take a magical journey in the footsteps of the great mystics Ramana Maharshi and Sri Aurobindo whose lives were dedicated to and paved the way for the birth of the new human where all forms of gender and relationship are united into a higher synthesis.
 This is the work that Andrew Harvey has been dedicated to throughout his life through his books, documentaries, and seminars and most potently through pilgrimages.
 Through this virtual format, Andrew will be bringing you teachings and initiations for your own internal transformation and growth.

 In addition to the Program outline, we include a special “Letter from Andrew Harvey” that describes the inner journey he will lead us on.